macarthur-lab/igv_utils/igv_server/README.md

-This tool makes it easy to open remote files on the cluster (bams, vcfs, etc.) in an IGV instance that's running on your laptop.
+These are instructions for how to open bams, vcf and other files on the Broad cluster in a Desktop IGV instance running on your laptop.

-After you set it up, all you have to do is:
+To set it up, you have to:

 1. on the cluster, go to the files you want to view and run `add_to_igv_server my_file1.bam  my_file2.vcf.gz ..`